Codes, Laws & Bylaws

 View the zonesBylaws

-Dog bylaw enforcement on-reserve focuses on educating Members about responsible dog ownership.
-Dogs found running at large, unlicensed dogs, or dogs that have inflicted an unprovoked bite on a person or another animal will be seized and impounded.
-Fines will be imposed on the owner and unpaid fines will be taken out of Distribution if necessary.
+Enforcement of this bylaw includes sharing information with Community about responsible dog ownership and licensing.
+Dogs found running loose, or unlicensed, or that have inflicted an unprovoked bite on a person or another animal will be seized and impounded.

 Sen̓áḵw Zoning Bylaw